tbredin/Siegmeyer2/README.md

 ###Roadmap

-- Nicer HTML page / defaults
+- More demos (varied config examples)
-- Improve accuracy of `trailer` & `leader` mixins
+- allow font size & leading to be set via px
-- further optimise CSS output by type mixins
+- add ability to reign in extra top line space on small type